 It is clearly understood that 2 storied building and more than that are only found for pucca.
-Because other categories can't be possible to cross 2 floors except under-construction.
-Some are found which number of floors are 0 means these are not buildings but they can be physical features e.g. graveyard, shashan etc. The figure () shows the number of structures under the floor number.
-Under 7, 12 and 15 number floors only 1 structure is found.
-1 and 2 floors' structures are mainly found in the municipality area.
+Because other categories can 't be possible to cross 2 floors except under-construction.
+Some are found which number of floors are 0 means these are not buildings but they can be physical features e.g. graveyard, shashan etc. The figure (3) shows the number of structures under the floor number.
+Under 7 floors 'structures are mainly found in the municipality area.

-Figure 2: Number of floors in terms of existing different type of structures
+Figure 2 Number of floors in terms of existing different type of structures